Alnwick Garden: Redevelopment

 Redevelopment of the garden was instigated by Jane Percy, Duchess of Northumberland in 1997, and has been led by Belgian landscape designers Jacques and Peter Wirtz.
 It is the most ambitious new garden created in the United Kingdom since the Second World War, with a reported total development cost of £42 million.

 The first phase of redevelopment, opened in October 2001, involved the creation of the cascade and initial planting of the gardens.
-On 22 December 2004 a large 6,000 sq ft (560 m2) tree house complex, including a cafe, was opened.
+On 22 December 2004 a large 6000 sqft tree house complex, including a cafe, was opened.
 A pavilion and visitor centre designed by Sir Michael Hopkins and Buro Happold opened in May 2006, with capacity for 1,000 people.
 The pavilion and visitor centre feature a barrel-vaulted gridshell roof.
 The gardens include several water features as well as architectural landscaping, topiary and decorative gates.